 Soba Noodles with Grilled Shrimp and Orange Dipping Sauce

 Buckwheat soba noodles have a wonderful earthy flavor that's terrific with shrimp and vegetables.
 Serve this with any toppings you prefer, like peas, red bell pepper, mint, chopped peanuts, and a squeeze of lime.
-Try boneless chicken pieces instead of shrimp.

 - Total Time: